-- Pray for those in the military, asking God to keep them safe.
+Say a Memorial Day prayer, asking God to keep military members safe.
 Pray also that they would come to believe in Jesus, who saved us from our greatest enemies of sin, death, and the devil to give us eternal life with Him.

-- Make Remembrance Poppies using the instructions below.
+Follow the instructions below for making Remembrance Poppies with your students.
 Give them to church members after your church service on Memorial Day weekend.

 - Red paper

 Photocopy the petal and leaf patterns to make nine red petals and two green leaves per student.

 - Cut out nine flower petals.
 Cut along the dotted line to make a 1-inch slit in the base of each petal.
 Punch a hole on each side of the slit, as indicated on the pattern.

 - Cut out two leaves.